thomasneirynck/elastic-stack-testing/playbooks/monitoring/README.md

 Traditionally, Elasticsearch, Kibana, Logstash, and Beats have collected their own monitoring data and shipped it to the Elasticsearch *production* cluster, which has then forwarded the data to the Elasticsearch *monitoring* cluster (which could be the same as the *production* cluster).
 We refer to this traditional method of monitoring as **legacy collection**.

+As an exception, Beats also have the ability to collect their own monitorign data and ship it directly to the Elasticsearch *monitoring* cluster.
+We refer to this method of monitoring as **internal collection**.

 For several reasons that are outside the scope of this document, we want to moving data collection and shipping to an external agent, something that runs separately but along side each Elasticsearch node, Kibana instance, Logstash node, and Beat instance.
-This agent will be Metricbeat.
+As of now, this agent will be Metricbeat.
 It will periodically call HTTP APIs exposed by Elasticsearch, Kibana, Logstash, and Beats to collect monitoring data and ship it to Elasticsearch.
 We refer to this new method as **Metricbeat collection**.

 Our goal is for the Stack Monitoring UI in Kibana to work regardless of which collection method is used.
-This goal can be accomplished by ensuring that the documents indexed by the legacy collection method are identical in structure to those indexed by Metricbeat collection.
+This goal can be accomplished by ensuring that the documents indexed by the legacy collection method (or the internal collection method used by Beats) are identical in structure to those indexed by Metricbeat collection.
 The tests in this folder assert that this parity is maintained.

 ### How do the tests work?